ZM-Zhou/SMDE-Pytorch/README.md

 python datasets/utils/export_cityscapes_matrix.py
 ```
 You also need to download the prepared ground-truth depth [Here](https://storage.googleapis.com/niantic-lon-static/research/manydepth/gt_depths_cityscapes.zip) which is provided by Watson in ManyDepth.

+##### KITTI Stereo 2015
+For evaluating the model on the KITTI Stereo 2015 training set as many stereo matching methods, you should download the corresponding dataset [Here](https://www.cvlibs.net/datasets/kitti/eval_scene_flow.php?benchmark=stereo) and unzip it.
+It is noted that the training of the model requires the entire KITTI dataset.

 ### Evaluate the methods
 To evaluate the methods on the prepared dataset, you could simply use
 ```